 You probably already know that local weather is greatly affected by meteorological changes on larger scales, such as fronts and jet streams.
-However, these large-scale currents in the atmosphere don't only change the weather, they also carry air pollution a really long way - but how does this happen?
+However, these large-scale currents in the atmosphere don’t only change the weather, they also carry air pollution a really long way – lets explore how air pollution moves between countries?

 Man-Made ‘Acidic’ Rain

 Air pollution moves and disperses.
 Some of the first records of regional scale anthropogenic (man-made) air pollution refer to the effects of acid rain – a wet or dry deposition of acidic material from the atmosphere.

 Acid rain can include rain, snow, fog, hail, and even dust.
 It can also be a naturally occurring phenomenon (caused for example by volcanoes), or by NOx or SO2 emissions from coal and fuel burning.